-This date marks the birthday of John Oliver Killens, an African American novelist and professor, born in Macon, GA. in 1916.
+This date marks the birthday of John Oliver Killens, a Black novelist and professor, born in Macon, GA., in 1916.

-He taught creative writing at Fisk, Columbia, and Howard Universities and at Medgar Evers College.
-In 1965, John Killens wrote a "Black Man's Burden," series of critically acclaimed essays.
+He taught creative writing at Fisk University, Columbia University, Howard University, and Medgar Evers College.
+In 1965, John Killens wrote a "Black Man's Burden" series of critically acclaimed essays.
 His final work was "Great Black Russian--The Life and Times of Alexander Pushkin."
 His writings have been translated into almost a dozen languages.

 John Oliver Killens died in 1987.